eliaszea/finite-absorber-ML/README.md

 **7. LEGAL INFORMATION**

-Copyright 2019 Elias Zea
+Copyright 2023 Elias Zea, Eric Brandão

-This software was written by Elias Zea, and it was created during a postdoctoral period at the Marcus Wallenberg Laboratory for Sound and Vibration Research, KTH Royal Institute of Technology.
+This software was written by Elias Zea, and the datasets were created by Eric Brandão.

 RIRIS is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 If not stated otherwise, this applies to all files contained in this package and its sub-directories.